mrtozner/omnimemory/README.md

 ## 🙏 Acknowledgments

 This project emerged from extensive research into context optimization for AI development tools.
-Special thanks to all contributors and the open-source community.
+The core insight: 85% of tokens sent to AI APIs are irrelevant—preventing those wasteful API calls is the primary value.

 Built with: FastAPI, Qdrant, PostgreSQL, Redis, NetworkX, sentence-transformers